Whenever the topic "Hiking" comes up, the first thing that clicks most people’s mind is waterproof/water resistant boots.

 Importantly, be vigilant especially along the seams and on creases.
 Perforations tend to form in these parts first.

-#3: Dry the boots
+#3.
+Dry the Boots

 Unfortunately, most manufacturers advise you to dry your boots at normal temperatures and without the use of a direct source of heat such as sun or fire.

 You could also stuff newspapers.
 The newspapers absorb the water from the leather thereby speeding the entire process.
 However, you’ll need to change the papers as soon as they become soggy.

-You must be wondering, ‘’why is it not advisable to use direct heat to dry your hiking boots?’’
+You must be wondering, "Why Is It Not Advisable to Use Direct Heat to Dry Your Hiking Boots?’"
 Direct heat hardens the outer layer and may lead to cracks.

 The inside part needs to be kept clean as well.
 Salt deposits from your sweaty feet may lead impact on the usefulness of the waterproofing membrane.